sophieh0143/student/hacks/background.md

 ---
-layout: opencs
+layout: base
 title: Background with Object
 description: Use JavaScript to have an in motion background.
-sprite: /images/platformer/sprites/flying-ufo.png
+sprite: images/platformer/sprites/flying-ufo.png
-background: /images/platformer/backgrounds/alien_planet1.jpg
+background: images/platformer/backgrounds/alien_planet1.jpg
 permalink: /background/
 ---